born05/craft-twofactorauthentication/README.md

 - Choose between using the `frontEndPathWhitelist` or `frontEndPathBlacklist`!
 Using both will block everything!
 - Add a template for 2FA like example below:
 - Set the `verifyPath`.
 In our `two-factor.twig` example the path would be `two-factor`.
+- Optional: allow users setting up 2FA in front end by building a template similar to: `src/templates/index.twig`

 Example `two-factor.twig` template
 ```